Southern Californians may not readily admit it, but in the past, we were jealous of New Yorkers.

 What about marijuana, considered by some to be THE most essential business here?

 There is currently a move to ban delivery of cannabis in 25 California cities; some rural areas without easy access to quality cannabis dispensaries, and some, surprisingly, upscale with every other kind of delivery available–such as Beverly Hills.

-Permitting local jurisdictions to ban all deliveries of cannabis, which is allowed under the objectives of voter-approved Proposition 64, could eventually allow cities to determine what consumers want to buy and have delivered to their homes.
-There goes our legal and certified cannabis and the convenience of discreet home delivery.
+Permitting local jurisdictions to ban all deliveries of cannabis, which is allowed under the objectives of voter-approved Proposition 64, could eventually allow cities to determine what consumers want to buy.
+There goes our legal and certified cannabis and the convenience of discreet.

 California passed the $1 billion mark in cannabis tax revenue last January, just two years after launching the legal market, adding significantly to the state’s budget.
-By undermining legal transactions and deliveries in some cities, illicit sales could surge, which undermines the goal of voter approved cannabis sales and delivery.
+By undermining legal transactions and Some cities, illicit sales could surge, which undermines the goal of voter approved cannabis sales.

-If your readers care about their legal ability to purchase certified cannabis and have it delivered safely and securely, we ask that they consider making their voice heard in this community.
-Contact your local officials to let them know that legal cannabis delivery was passed and should be allowed.
+If your readers care about their legal ability to purchase certified cannabis and have it safely and securely, we ask that they consider making their voice heard in this community.
+Contact your local officials to let them know that legal was passed and should be allowed.

 Monna Sanner, Chief Operating Officer, Herbarium Cannabis Dispensary